generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 	- Added examples and test for Autofac, Ninject, StructureMap, SimpleInjector and Unity.
 	- Bug fixes.
 	- Extended IUnitOFWork and Session for FastCRUD
-- 0.2.x	(Current)
+- 0.2.x
 	- Bug fix with transactions and UoW extensions (0.2.69)
 	- Add UnitOfWork Creation from Factory  (0.2.73)
     - Change so DbConnection does not have to be passed to the repo.
 Instead an adhoc session made by repo has the ISession as generic (0.2.73)
     - Seperate Async and Sync calls (0.2.73)
     - Remove need for IEntity to get and set key value (0.2.73)
-- 0.3.x (Future)
+- 0.3.x (No Progress)
-	- Add more tests
+	- Add more tests (No Progress)
-	- Add more FastCRUD standard calls in the repository
+	- Add more FastCRUD standard calls in the repository (No Progress)
+- 0.4.x (Future)
+    - Make plan IEntity queries use pure dapper
+    - Add dictionaries to minimise reflections.